jvrsantacruz/mp3hash/README.md

 sha512
 ```

+Any of the algorithms listed will be available to consume and hash the content files.

 ```bash
 ./mp3hash --algorithm md5
 ac0fdd89454528d3fbdb19942a2e6653 13_Hotel-California-(Gipsy-Kings).mp3
 ac0fdd89454528d3fbdb19942a2e6653 14_Hotel-California-(Gipsy-Kings).mp3
 ```

+You can even extend the library with your own hash functions, see the _development_ section to read
+about the API and how to use it.

 # Installation

 It doesn't have any dependences besides `python2.7+`.

 In order to access to the `mp3hash` script, the package should be installed.

     python setup.py install

-And the `mp3hash` command should be available in path.
+Just afterwards, the `mp3hash` command should be available in path.

 # API

-The main components are the mp3hash function and the TaggedFile class.
+The main components are the `mp3hash` function and the `TaggedFile` class.

+## mp3hash

-- mp3hash will compute the hash on the music (and only the music)
+`mp3hash.mp3hash` will compute the hash on the music (and only the music)
   of the file in the given path.

 ```python
 >> from mp3hash import mp3hash